musicvano/Blog/src/csharp/int-sqr-sum.md

 3. Calculates the sum of squares: x² + y²
 4. Outputs the result to the console

-## License
+## Source Code

-This project is licensed under the MIT license.
+Please refer to the [GitHub repository](https://github.com/musicvano/Tutorials/tree/main/IntSqrSum).